SearchSkip to content

 • Cash or card for breakfast and shop purchases

 Nature is unpredictable.
-Weather shifts, wildlife wanders, and plans may adapt for safety.
-The wild doesn’t run on a schedule—and that’s exactly why this experience is unforgettable.
+Weather shifts, wildlife moves, and routes may adapt for safety or better sightings.
+The wild does not run on a schedule—and that is exactly why every Kruger safari feels different.

 One drive is a great introduction, but Kruger really shines when you do more than one.
 Every drive is different—different roads, different animals, different behaviour.
 Many guests say their second or third drive ends up being their favourite.